velentzas/velentzas/_pages/about.md

 In the professional realm, I gained valuable experience as an Economist Intern at [Redfin](https://www.redfin.com/), where I conducted data analysis and econometric modeling to support research projects.

-*As I near the completion of my doctoral studies, I am actively seeking opportunities in the private sector where I can apply my expertise and make a meaningful impact.*
+*As I near the completion of my doctoral studies, I am actively seeking opportunities in the private sector where I can apply my expertise and make a meaningful impact combining economics and data.*

-Feel free to get in touch with me via [email](mailto:velentzastheodoros@gmail.com) or follow me on my social media accounts to stay updated on my academic and professional journey
+Feel free to get in touch with me via [email](mailto:velentzastheodoros@gmail.com) or follow me on my social media accounts to stay updated on my academic and professional journey.

 <!-- Welcome to my website to explore more about my academic and professional journey. -->